ianrenton/DailyPromise/readme.txt

 Whether it's chores, diets, jobs or simply finding time to relax, Daily Promise will help keep you in check!

-This is the code that powers the http://dailypromise.net website.
+This is the code that powers the http://dp.onlydreaming.net website.

+The code is licenced under the GPL v3.
+More details at http://dp.onlydreaming.net/about